mizchi/wsr/README.md

-# wsrun
+# wsr

-context npm scripts helper for workspaces by deno.
+npm scripts helper for workspace by deno.

 ```bash
 deno install -A wsr.ts